 The Moka pot is a much-loved method of coffee brewing, particularly in Italy.
-In this post, we show how to brew coffee in a Moka pot, explain why this particular method stands apart from many other coffee brewing methods, and give some of our top tips.
+In this post, we show you how brewing with a Moka pot is pretty easy, and we’ll explain why this particular method stands apart from many other coffee brewing methods, plus we’ll give some of our top tips.

 What is a Moka pot?